igorg520b/iceMPM_3Dm/README.md

 Converting the resulting HDF5 data into Paraview and/or BGEO formats:

-> conv --directory _snapshots_animation --threads 10 --startframe 0 --endframe 2399 --paraview --intact --bgeo
+> conv _snapshots_animation --threads 10 --startframe 0 --endframe 2399 --paraview --intact --damaged --bgeo

 Converting screenshots to video with ffmpeg: